Amanita eliae

 Amanita eliae is an inedible species of fungi in the family of Amanitaceae found in Europe.
 It was described by Lucien Quélet in 1872.
-Synonyms include Amanitaria eliae, Amanita godeyi, and Amanita cordae.
+Synonyms include A. eliae, A. godeyi, and A. cordae.

 Description

 Its cap is 8 to 10 cm or 10 to 15 cm in diameter and 6 to 10 cm across.
 It has a white volva.
 Its warts correspond to easily removable, deep depressions in the cap of the species.
 Its stem is around 8 to 12 cm tall and has a diameter of 0.8 to 1.2 cm; it is subcylindric and tapers upwards.
 The cap and stem have white flesh.
 The stem is initially entirely white, but browns with age with a narrow bulb.
 The stem ring is white.
 Its stem is smooth and has white gills on the hymenium.
 Its odour and taste are indistinct.

-Habitat
+Distribution and habitat

-It is commonly found coniferous and deciduous trees.
-It is found in the autumn and summer.
+It is commonly found in Europe in the summer and autumn near coniferous and deciduous trees.